-Join Bill Ferguson for an in-depth discussion in this video Understanding VPN connectivity to NSX, part of Up and Running with VMware NSX.
+Join Bill Ferguson for an in-depth discussion in this video Understanding VPN connectivity to NSX, part of Learning VMware NSX.

 - A Virtual Private Network, or VPN,…is exactly what it sounds like it is.…It's a virtually private network.…In other words, it's a network that is going…through a network that's not private at all.…As a matter of fact, most of the time…the network that it's going through is the Internet.…Most of the time what I'm doing with a VPN…is I want to connect one part of my organization…to another part of my organization through the Internet.…